 - The Department of Veterans Affairs (VA) offers home loan programs designed to help veterans and active duty service members.

-- Learn about the Native American Veterans Home Loan program.
+- Learn about the Native American Direct Loan (NADL) program, also from the VA.

 Programs for Rural Residents

-- Local Rural Development (RD) offices can provide information on single-family housing programs for rural residents.
+- The Department of Agriculture (USDA) Local Rural Development (RD) offices can provide information on single-family housing programs for rural residents.

 - Contact your state housing finance agency or state HUD office for information about special programs administered by your state and properties available in your area.